Top Winter Emails To Send Out This Year

 by Sara Kurczyńska

 Winter can be an incredibly profitable season, no matter what kind of company you are running.
 Before the new year comes around, you get to make thousands of dollars during the holiday season.
 But keeping the momentum going in January and February can be a hassle.
-The best way to do something about it is to launch an email marketing campaign.
+The best way to do something about it is to launch winter email marketing campaigns.

-If you do not know what such an email should look like, keep reading!
-You’ll find a few reasons why you should send out winter emails, as well as a list of winter email types and winter email campaigns.
+If you do not know where to start, keep reading!
+You’ll find a few reasons why you should send out winter emails, learn best practices, and see examples of other brands’ winter email campaigns.

 Why send out winter emails

 If you are not convinced that you should use winter emails, here are a few benefits of doing so.
 First, it will help you increase sales.
 Winter is the biggest shopping season of all.
-According to statistics, consumers planned to spend an average of $1,530 on gifts, travel, and entertainment in 2023 alone.
-After the pandemic, spending is once again growing yearly, so in 2024, people are probably going to spend even more.
-It would be insane to miss such an opportunity!
+According to statistics, consumers planned to spend an average of $1,638 on gifts, travel, and entertainment in 2024 alone.
+Spending is once again growing yearly, so in 2025, people are probably going to spend even more.
+For any marketer, it would be insane to miss such an opportunity!

 Second, the holiday season is all about giving.
 Why not use this sentiment to build relationships with your customers?
-Sending out winter emails can be a great way to show them that you care about them and that they can trust you.
+Sending out winter emails can be a great way to show that you care about them and that your customers can trust you.
+After all, consistent communication is the basis of loyalty and retention.

 Winter email types to include in your campaign